Calum-Johnston/recommendation-sys-demo/readme.txt

 REQUIREMENTS:
-- All files in the same folders as downloade
+- All the files are in the same folders as downloaded
 - Python 3.7.4 (or above) installed
 Python modules:
 - Flask 1.1.1 (or above) installed
 - Numpy 1.17.3 (or above) installed